void

 ... and IR28 everywhere else.

 Schematismus für das k.u.k.
 Heer (s.
-471)1906
+471),1906

 According to Václav Menger in his book Jaroslav Hašek doma, (1935) Hašek was called up in Trento in 1906.
 He allegedly enrolled in the reserve officer's school of Infanterieregiment Nr.
 28, but was soon deemed unfit for service and dismissed (superarbitriert).
-His friends Josef Mach[1], Alois Hatina[2]and a son of the well known writer Alois Jirásek are said to have served here at the same time.
+His friends Josef Mach[1], Alois Hatina[2] and a son of the well known writer Alois Jirásek are said to have served here at the same time.
 Menger also adds that this group met Cesare Battisti[3]and also Benito Mussolini.
 The latter was supposedly inspired by Hašek to write a book about Hus...

-Menger does however note that these are mostly stories that Hašek himself set in circulation, and in a revised edition of the book, Lidský profil Jaroslava Haška (1946), the references to Mach, Hatina, Jirásek, Battisti and Mussolini were removed.
+Václav Menger does however note that these are mostly stories that Hašek himself set in circulation, and in a revised edition of the book, Lidský profil Jaroslava Haška (1946), the references to Mach, Hatina, Jirásek, Battisti and Mussolini were removed.
 What remains after Menger's "clean-up" is that Hašek avoided the draft twice until he in 1906 appeared at the officer's school of Infanterieregiment Nr.
 28. Here he was soon dismissed.
-If this is true the call-up date would have been 1 Oktober 1906.
+If this is true the call-up date would have been 1 October 1906.

-Even Menger's revised information could be questioned.
+Even Václav Menger's revised information could be questioned.
 In 1906 Infanterieregiment Nr.
 28 could not have been garrisoned in Trento as this regiment didn't have any sub-units in the region that year[b].
 Only in 1909 were three battalions and regiment staff relocated here.
 On the other hand: three battalions and staff of IR88 (Beroun) were here and in neighbouring Calvedese and Levico.
 Menger was often inaccurate in his use of years and other numbers (e.g. he wrote that Hašek wrote the five stories about The Good Soldier Švejk in 1910), so he may well have missed by a year or two or even swapped the regiments.

 Battisti, Hatina, Mach, Mussolini